Katelyn Ritzler, Court Administrator

 Magistrate Jess is a graduate of Oak Harbor High School and The University of Toledo, where she earned her Bachelor of Business Administration.
 Stephanie received her B.B.A. with honors as the College of Business Valedictorian, and she then attended The University of Toledo College of Law where she received her Juris Doctorate.

-Prior to accepting the Staff Attorney/Magistrate position with the Ottawa County Common Pleas Court, Stephanie worked as an Attorney at the Ottawa County Department of Job and Family Services in the areas of child support and child welfare.
+Prior to accepting the Staff Attorney/Magistrate position with the Ottawa County Common Pleas Court, Magistrate Jess worked as an Attorney at the Ottawa County Department of Job and Family Services in the areas of child support and child welfare.
 She also previously opened and operated her own law practice in Ottawa County, and continues to operate a limited practice assisting clients in juvenile, probate, and domestic relations law in the surrounding counties.

-Stephanie was appointed as a Staff Attorney and Magistrate with the Ottawa County Common Pleas Court in November 2020.
+Magistrate Jess was appointed as a Staff Attorney and Magistrate with the Ottawa County Common Pleas Court in November 2020.
 Her duties include legal research and writing for the Court, conducting conferences and hearings in various domestic, criminal, and civil cases, assisting with jury trials, and monitoring the flow of the Court’s dockets.

 Kelly Lilie, Administrative Assistant